soruly/awesome-acg/CONTRIBUTING.md

 * Use the following format: `* [project-name](https://example.com) - Description.`
 * Follow the original capitalization of the name of the project (no need to covert letter case).
 * Descriptions begin with a capital letter, and end with a period.
+* The descriptions should be either in english or japanese.
 * Remove trailing whitespace.
 * Links and categories should be sorted alphabetically.
 * Add one link per pull-request.